Skip to contents

 sel_method

-• "trend_linear" - A linear model is fitted between the RoC values and their ages.
-Differences between the model and each point are calculated (residuals).
-The standard deviation (SD) is calculated from all the residuals.
-A peak is considered significant if it is 2 SD higher than the model (sd_threshold = 2).
+• "trend_linear" - A linear model is fitted between RoC values and their ages.
+A peak is significant if it is sd_threshold SD above the fitted value.

 sd_threshold